Telicent-io/telicent-opensearch/README.md

 ## Getting Started

-First, you need to declare the analyzers when creating your index (assuming OpenSearch is running locally on the default port and that the [security plugin is deactivated](https://opensearch.org/docs/2.6/security/configuration/disable)):
+First, you need to declare the analyzers when creating your index (assuming OpenSearch is running locally on the default port and that the default security settings are applied):

 ```
 curl --insecure -u admin:admin -XPUT "https://localhost:9200/my_index" -H 'Content-Type: application/json' -d'